Econometrics

 Skills

-• be able to interpret the results of empirical analyses
+• interpret the results of empirical analyses

 • Teaching

 The course consists of 15 lectures/classes and 5 practical computer sessions where the students learn to use the programming language R or the software package STATA.
 The first computer session introduces R/STATA, and in the 4 remaining sessions the students will receive assistance in solving assignments.
 Students need to bring their own computer.
-Three of the four assignments must be submitted in order to fullfill compulsory activities (work requirements) Assignments may be submitted in groups, and some feedback on the assignments will be given.
+Three of the four assignments must be submitted in order to fullfill compulsory activities (work requirements).
+Assignments may be submitted in groups, and some feedback on the assignments will be given.
 Assignments must be written in English.

 Teaching sessions will be held in the auditorium.
 Sessions featuring in-class participation (e.g. discussions, case studies) will not be filmed.
 Regular lectures will be recorded.
 Additional video clips explaining key concepts and calculations will be available.